gitmachtl/scripts/cardano/mainnet/README.md

 * **Step 2 : On the Offline-Machine**
   Do your normal work with the scripts like sending lovelaces or tokens from address to address, updating your stakepool parameters, claiming your rewards, etc...<br>
   Sign the transactions on the Offline-Machine, they will be automatically stored in the offlineTransfer.json.
-If you wanna do multiple transactions at the same time, use a few small payment wallets for this, because you can't only pay from one individual wallet in an offline transaction at the same time.
+If you wanna do multiple transactions at the same time, use a few small payment wallets for this, because you can only pay from one individual wallet in an offline transaction at the same time.
 So if you wanna claim your rewards and also update your pool parameters, use two small payment wallets for that.<br>All offline transactions and also updated files like your pool.metadata.json or pool.extended-metadata.json will be stored in the offlineTransfer.json if you say so.<br>
   When you're finished, send(:floppy_disk:) the offlineTransfer.json back to your Online-Machine.

 * **Step 3 : On the Online-Machine**